ora0600/confluent-new-cdc-connector/management_offset_trails.md

 SELECT DISTINCT FIRST_CHANGE#, NAME FROM V$ARCHIVED_LOG
   WHERE DICTIONARY_BEGIN = 'YES';
 # First SCN Log File Name
-# ---------- ------------------------------------------------------------
+# ---------- -----------------------------------------------------------
-#    2316067 /opt/oracle/product/19c/dbhome_1/dbs/arch1_12_1192789111.dbf
-#    2180306 /opt/oracle/product/19c/dbhome_1/dbs/arch1_9_1192789111.dbf
+#    3656175 /opt/oracle/homes/OraDBHome21cXE/dbs/arch1_7_1143830636.dbf
 ```

+As you see our **FIRST_SCN=3656175** are for capture and registered log the same.
+This is vrey good.

 The value returned for the NAME column is the name of the redo log file that contains the SCN corresponding to the first SCN.
 This redo log file, and subsequent redo log files, must be available to the capture process.
 If this query returns multiple distinct values for FIRST_CHANGE#, then the DBMS_CAPTURE_ADM.BUILD procedure has been run more than once on the source database.
 In this case, choose the first SCN value that is most appropriate for the capture process you are creating.
-In some cases, the DBMS_CAPTURE_ADM.BUILD procedure is run automatically when a capture process is created.
+In some cases, the `DBMS_CAPTURE_ADM.BUILD` procedure is run automatically when a capture process is created, e.g. with during a `DBMS_XSTREAM_ADM.CREATE_OUTBOUND` call.
 When this happens, the first SCN for the capture process corresponds to this data dictionary build.
+We seen situation where this is not happen.
+I call it invisible error then.
+Please follow this [guide](https://github.com/ora0600/confluent-new-cdc-connector/blob/main/no_data_in_topic_error_in_tracefile.md) if you see no errors, but no data is synched.
+In most cases you can fix this with a `DBMS_CAPTURE_ADM.BUILD` call.

 Start SCN Must Be Greater Than or Equal to First SCN.
-Oracle Corporation recommends that the difference between the first SCN and start SCN be as small as possible during capture process creation to keep the initial capture process startup time to a minimum.
+Oracle Corporation recommends that the difference between the first_SCN and start_SCN be as small as possible during capture process creation to keep the initial capture process startup time to a minimum.

 ## 3. LCR Auditing

+this chapter is optional.
+Only for demo cases.

 > [!IMPORTANT]
 > LCR position data is very complex to deal with and could generate lot of errors.
-The Confluent Connector should always use SCN instead of LCR position.
+The Confluent Connector should always use SCN instead of LCR position for offset management.

 I did prepare in DB an LCR Position (Logical change record) Auditing demo solution.
-The last processed LCR Position you will find in a couple of DB Views like [ALL_XSTREAM_OUTBOUND_PROGRESS](https://docs.oracle.com/en/database/oracle/oracle-database/19/refrn/ALL_XSTREAM_OUTBOUND_PROGRESS.html).
+The last processed LCR Position value can be find in a couple of DB Views like [ALL_XSTREAM_OUTBOUND_PROGRESS](https://docs.oracle.com/en/database/oracle/oracle-database/19/refrn/ALL_XSTREAM_OUTBOUND_PROGRESS.html).
 But older LCR positions are not stored.
 So, an update of the connector offset with a LCR one hour back is not easy to serve because of missing information.
 The database view `V$XSTREAM_OUTBOUND_SERVER` shows the last processed LCR position too and much more data.
 I did prepare a simple audit solution, which stores every 5 second the record into my new audit table.
 Please install it in DB under `C##GGADMIN` User the followong audit solution: